• There are no suggestions because the search field is empty.

 At Visual South, we partner with Infor, not SAP.
 You might ask: Why go with the company most people have never heard of?

 On the surface it certainly seems like we would want to partner with the top-ranked ERP solution.
 To understand why we didn’t (and won’t), you have to understand how SAP’s solution compares to Infor’s.
+Not from a purely functional standpoint, but more from a strategic standpoint.

 Infor’s strategy is different.
-It focuses on producing solutions for specific industries.
+It focuses on producing solutions for specific industries with a specific level of revenue.
 The Infor products Visual South sells are designed for small- to medium-sized manufacturers (annual revenue of $5-$250 million) and service companies.
 Hence, when we implement an Infor product to a customer, we don’t have to configure the software for a manufacturer; it’s already configured that way.
 This results in much shorter – and less expensive – implementations.
 If a $75 million soft drink bottling company came to us for a software solution, we wouldn’t be able to help them with the products we sell.
 However, another Infor Partner who is focused on the bottling industry could help with an Infor product designed for that industry.
 That bottling company would also benefit from a shorter, less expensive implementation compared to SAP.

 Download the 6-step guide to successfully implementing ERP